knowledge-learning/ehealthkd-2020/docs/pages/submission.md

 Run the baseline implementation for the main scenario.
 The baseline implementation is in the `scripts/baseline.py` file.
 The arguments are:

+* `--train` to run the baseline on the training collection.
 * `--dev` to run the baseline on the development collection.
 * `--test` to run the baseline on the test collection.
 * `--custom GOLD MODE SCENARIOS` to run the baseline on the `GOLD` collection, across a list of comma-separated `SCENARIOS`, and labeling the output in the submit directory as `MODE`.
-    - For example, use `--custom data/training/scenario.txt train scenario` to run the baseline on the training set.
-    - The configuration `--test` is equivalent to:
+    - The configuration `--train` is equivalent to:
         ```
-        --custom data/testing/{0}/scenario.txt test \
+        --custom data/training/scenario.txt train \
-            scenario1-main,scenario2-taskA,scenario3-taskB,scenario4-transfer
+            scenario1-main,scenario2-taskA,scenario3-taskB
         ```
     - The configuration `--dev`  is equivalent to:
         ```